Free life insurance quotes in minutes

 Is term life insurance good for young adults?

 Term life insurance is the best life insurance option for young adults.
-It can last up to 40 years and is many times more affordable than whole life insurance.
+It can last up to 40 years and is much more affordable than whole life insurance.
 And the sooner you buy life insurance, the more money you’ll save down the road — life insurance gets 4.5% to 9% more expensive on average every year you get older.

 Should a young single person get life insurance?